 Hear his speech, but say thou nought.

-1 App.
+App.
 Macbeth!
-Macbeth!
-Macbeth! beware Macduff; Beware the thane of Fife. -- Dismiss me. -- Enough.
+Macbeth! beware Macduff;

+Beware the thane of Fife. -- Dismiss me: -- Enough.
 [Descends.

-Macb.
-Whate'er thou art, for thy good caution, thanks: Thou hast harp'd my fear aright. -- But one word more: --1 Witch.
-He will not be commanded.
-Here 's another, More potent than the first.
+Thou hast harp'd my fear aright: -- But one word more: --

+1 Witch.
+He will not be commanded: Here's another,

+More potent than the first.

 Thunder.
-Second Apparition, a bloody child.
-2 App.
+An Apparition of a bloody Child rises.

+App.
 Macbeth!
+Macbeth! --

-Macbeth!
-Macbeth! --Macb.
-Had I three ears, I 'd hear thee.
-2 App.
-Be bloody, bold, and resolute: laugh to scorn The power of man, for none of woman born Shall harm Macbeth.
+Macb.
+Had I three ears, I'd hear thee.

+App.
+Be bloody, bold,

+And resolute: laugh to scorn the power of man,

+For none of woman born shall harm Macbeth.

 [Descends.

 Macb.
-Then live, Macduff: what need I fear of thee?
-But yet I 'll make assurance double sure, And take a bond of fate: thou shalt not live; 101 That I may tell pale-hearted fear it lies, And sleep in spite of thunder. --Thunder.
-Third Apparition, a child crowned, with a tree in his hand.
-What is this, That rises like the issue of a king; And wears upon his baby brow the round And top of sovereignty?
-Listen, but speak not to 't.
+Then live, Macduff; What need I fear of thee?

+But yet I'll make assurance double sure, And take a bond of fate: thou shalt not live; That I may tell pale-hearted fear, it lies, And sleep in spite of thunder. -- What is this,

+Thunder.
+An Apparition of a Child crowned, with a Tree in his Hand, rises.

+That rises like the issue of a king; And wears upon his baby brow the round And top of sovereignty?

 All.
+Listen, but speak not to't.

-3 App.
-Be lion-mettled, proud, and take no care Who chafes, who frets, or where conspirers are: Macbeth shall never vanquish'd be, until Great Birnam wood to high Dunsinane hill Shall come against him.
+App.
+Be lion-mettled, proud; and take no care

+Who chafes, who frets, or where conspirers are:

+Macbeth shall never vanquish'd be, until

+Great Birnam wood to high Dunsinane hill

+Shall come against him.
 [Descends.

 Macb.
-That will never be: Who can impress the forest; bid the tree Unfix his earth-bound root?
-Sweet bodements! good!
-Rebellious head, rise never, till the wood Of Birnam rise; and our high-plac'd Macbeth
+That will never be; Who can impress the forest; bid the tree Unfix his earth-bound root? sweet bodements! good!

+Rebellious head, rise never, till the wood
-Shall live the lease of nature, pay his breath To time, and mortal custom. -- Yet my heart Throbs to know one thing: tell me (if your art

-Can tell so much), shall Banquo's issue ever Reign in this kingdom?
+Of Birnam rise, and our high-plac'd Macbeth Shall live the lease of nature, pay his breath To time, and mortal custom. -- Yet my heart Throbs to know one thing; Tell me, (if your art Can tell so much,) shall Banquo's issue ever Reign in this kingdom?

+All.
 Seek to know no more.
-All.

 Macb.
 I will be satisfied: deny me this, And an eternal curse fall on you!
-Let me know. --Why sinks that cauldron? and what noise is this?
+Let me know: -Why sinks that cauldron? and what noise is this?

 [Hautboys.

+1 Witch.
 Show!
-1 Witch.
 2 Witch.
 Show!
 3 Witch.
 Show!

 All.
 Show his eyes, and grieve his heart; Come like shadows, so depart.

-A show of eight Kings, the last with a glass in his hand; Banquo following.
+Eight Kings appear, and pass over the Stage in order; the last with a Glass in his Hand; Banquo following.

 Macb.
-Thou art too like the spirit of Banquo: down!
-Thy crown does sear mine eye-balls: -- and thy hair, Thou other gold-bound brow, is like the first: --A third is like the former: -- filthy hags!
+Thou art too like the spirit of Banquo; down!

+Thy crown does sear mine eye-balls: -- And thy air,

+Thou other gold-bound brow, is like the first: -A third is like the former: -- Filthy hags!
 Why do you show me this? -- A fourth? -- Start, eyes!
 What! will the line stretch out to the crack of doom?

-Another yet? -- A seventh? -- I 'll see no more: --And yet the eighth appears, who bears a glass,
+Another yet? -- A seventh? -- I'll see no more: -- And yet the eighth appears, who bears a glass, Which shows me many more; and some I see, That two-fold balls and treble scepters carry: Horrible sight! -- Ø Now, I see, 'tis true;

-Which shows me many more; and some I see, That two-fold balls and treble screptres carry.
-Horrible sight! -- Now, I see, 't is true; For the blood-bolter'd Banquo smiles upon me, And points at them for his. -- What! is this so?
+For the blood-bolter'd Banquo smiles upon me, And points at them for his. -- What, is this so?

 1 Witch.
-Ay, Sir, all this is so: -- but why Stands Macbeth thus amazedly? --Come, sisters, cheer we up his sprites.
-And show the best of our delights.
-I 'll charm the air to give a sound, While you perform your antic round; That this great king may kindly say, Our duties did his welcome pay.
-[Music.
+Ay, sir, all this is so: -- But why Stands Macbeth thus amazedly? -- Come, sisters, cheer we up his sprights, And show the best of our delights; I'll charm the air to give a sound, While you perform your antique round: That this great king may kindly say, Our duties did his welcome pay.

+[Musick.
 The Witches dance, and vanish.
 Macb.
 Where are they?
-Gone? -- Let this pernicious hour Stand aye accursed in the calendar! --Come in, without there!
+Gone? -- Let this per-nicious hour

+Stand age accursed in the calendar! -- Come in, without there!